LISTENING PROJECT - Experimental Space for Co-operative Listening

 I think that the breaks in the dialogue made it slower in the beginning, but towards the end, they definitely accelerated everything.

-There is a special quality to it: No eating, no drinking, no one disturbs you, you are not interrupted, you can always decide when you want to change take turns.
+There is a special quality to it: No eating, no drinking, no one disturbs you, you are not interrupted, No eating, no drinking, no disturbing, you are not interrupted, you can always decide when you want to change the roles.

 Not answering immediatelyrequires practice.